As good a film as Wonder Woman is, I’m quite sure that I adore the trailer more.

 Gadot is really great.
 She’s beautiful, strong, very capable and in my mind, my big sister.

-You probably already have but I’ll still say it, watch it because it’s good.
+You probably already have but I’ll still say it all the same, watch it because it’s good.

 I haven’t really paid much attention to many of the Wonder Woman news headlines ever since it was announced that Gal Gadot had won the role.
 Hearing about the resultant backlash concerning her casting only worked to make me impatient for the day when she hopefully gets to silence all her critics with a brilliant performance…